-"Blackwater made hundreds of millions of dollars from taxpayers and hired thousands of former veterans of military service and police officers.
-They also had in their ranks Federal Agents, such as current employees of the FBI on leave of absence.
-They were hired as security specialists in Iraq and Afghanistan," said Bloch.
-"It is a grave injustice to them who were mistreated and left without any health insurance or other benefits for their families, and left to fend for themselves in paying into Social Security and Medicare.
+"It is a grave injustice," reiterated Bloch, "to those who were mistreated and left without any health insurance or other benefits for their families and left to fend for themselves in paying into Social Security and Medicare.
 They laid down their lives to protect dignitaries and carry out duties in support of wars for America, and they deserve better than this.
-Many of these same men risked their lives to protect everyone from the President of the United States to U.S. Senators, Congressman, U.S. Diplomats, to Foreign Presidential & Diplomatic Figures in one of the most dangerous places on the planet."
+Many of these same men risked their lives to protect everyone from the President of the United States to U.S. Senators, Congressman, U.S. Diplomats, to Foreign Presidential & Diplomatic Figures in one of the most dangerous places on the planet.
+Such dignitaries included the just assassinated Former Afghan President Burhanuddin Rabbani as well as current Secretary of State and then Senator Hillary Clinton."

-The case was filed in the United States District Court for the District of Columbia and covers individuals from all over the United States and some Americans living abroad, including all former and current Blackwater and Xe employees and so-called independent contractors.
+The Amended Complaint was filed in the United States District Court for the District of Columbia and covers individuals from all over the United States and some Americans living abroad, including all former and current Blackwater and Xe employees and so-called independent contractors.

-Contact Scott J. Bloch, PA: Scott Bloch, 202-496-1290
+Contact Scott J. Bloch, PA: Scott Bloch, 202-496-1290 scott@scottblochlaw.com